 9. The school sends you an I-20?

 An I-20 or Certificate of Eligibility for Non-immigrant (F-1) Student Status - For Academic and Language Students is given to foreign students.
 Your child will present this to the Consular Officer when she goes for her Visa Interview in her home country.

 Always ask the school about financial aid early on in the school selection process.
 Complete your PFS and gather all the documentation.
-Do this several months before the admissions deadlines.
-Depending on the school,s financial aid pool and your need you will likely be pleasantly surprised at the financial aid package which the schools offer.
+Complete this task several months before the admissions deadline.
+Depending on the school s financial aid pool and your need, you will likely be pleasantly surprised at the financial aid package which the schools offer.

 This video offers expert advice about financial aid in private schools.

 11. Your child receives low scores on his SSAT?

 If you have ensured that your child prepared thoroughly for the SSAT, you will know what kind of scores he can.
 Start SSAT preparation at least six months before the test date.
 Buy lots of practice tests and have him work them without distraction.
 The final preparation consists of working a test or two to the clock.
 That way, the actual test will be much less nerve-wracking.